DAY 1:

 Highlights & Animals: Giant tortoises, finches, warblers, mockingbirds

-AM: After this final visit, you will be transferred to the San Cristobal airport in time for your flight back to the mainland.
+After this final visit, you will be transferred to the San Cristobal airport

 OTHER YACHT CATEGORIES